UCLA Civil Rights Project

 Results:

-• 100+ media outlets covered report: The Washington post, The New York Times, USA Today, Business Insider
+• 100+ media outlets covered report including The Washington Post, The New York Times, USA Today, Business Insider and others

 • Media tie-in to the 60th anniversary of Brown vs. Board